-Asthma, Allergies and Pregnancy: Tips to Remember
+Asthma, Allergies and Pregnancy

 If you are pregnant and have asthma or allergies, you may feel uneasy about taking medications, but it is very important to keep your symptoms under control.